Registration Process for 2022-2023 Dance Season (Aug-June)

 - Tap Classes: tan tap shoes; solid color leotard; tan tights; dance shorts.
 NO street clothes and no long pants.
 Hair should be neatly pulled back from the face.

-- Ballet, Pointe and Variation Classes: black leotard; pink tights; pink ballet shoes or pointe shoes.
+- Ballet and Pointe Classes: black leotard; pink tights; pink ballet shoes or pointe shoes.
 All ballet students need to have hair secured in a bun.
 It is imperative that Ballet students dress appropriately.
 This ensures that the teacher can observe the body lines and make appropriate corrections!

 - Clogging Classes: black clogging shoes; solid color leotard; dance shorts.
 NO street clothes.
 Hair should be neatly pulled back from the face.

-- Hip Hop Classes: black jazz shoes or black jazz sneakers-no street shoes; Comfortable clothing for dancing.
+- Hip Hop Classes: black jazz shoes or black jazz sneakers-no street shoes; Comfortable clothing for dancing such as a leotard and leggings or tight fitting shirts, dance shorts and tights.

 - Male Dancers: black close fitting pants or tights, close fitting t-shirt in solid color (white for ballet), all appropriate shoes need to be black.